 In addition to your Novo business checking account, you also receive a Novo Mastercard business debit card.
 This Novo debit card is EMV chip protected and comes with the Mastercard Zero liability policy for any authorized purchases.
 You can use your Novo debit card worldwide as well as with both Apple and Google Pay.

 Through the Novo app, you receive instant notifications for every transaction.
 If you have more than one person who needs to use your Novo account, you can set up your account for multiple user access.
-Furthermore, the Novo app can integrate with other business tools including Xero, Zapier, Slack and payment gateways like PayPal and Stripe.
+Furthermore, the Novo app can integrate with other business tools including Xero, Zapier, Slack, QuickBooks, and payment gateways like PayPal and Stripe.
 Although you can receive wire transfers with Novo, you cannot currently send them—but you can integrate the Novo app with Transferwise to gain this functionality.
 Novo also provides 24/7 customer support and fraud protection account monitoring.

 Novo Business Checking Account Fees